 We study a multiplayer version of this game, in which each player pulls an arm in each round, and if two or more players pull the same arm, a \emph{collision} occurs and all players pulling that arm receive zero reward.
 The players' goal is to maximize the collective received reward.

 One application for this model is opportunistic spectrum access with multiple users in a cognitive radio network: we have a radio network with several channels (corresponding to the arms) that have been purchased by primary users.
 There are also secondary users (the players) that can try to use these channels during the rounds when the primary users are not transmitting.
 Successfully using a channel to transmit a message means a unit reward, and not transmitting means zero reward.
 If more than one secondary users try to use the same channel in the same round, a collision occurs and none of them can transmit.
 If a unique secondary user tries to use a channel, she will succeed if the primary user owning that channel happens to be idle in that round, which happens with a certain probability.
-Thus, the reward of the secondary user is a Bernoulli random variable whose mean depends on the activity of the corresponding primary user, and whether other secondary users have tried to use the same channel.
+Thus, the reward of the secondary user is a Bernoulli random variable whose mean depends on the activity of the corresponding primary user and whether other secondary users have tried to use the same channel.
 See~\citet*[Section I.D]{liuzhao} for other applications.

-One may consider (at least) two possible feedback models: in the first model, whenever a player pulls an arm, she observes whether a collision has occurred on that arm, and receives a reward.
-In the second model the player just receives a reward, without observing whether a collision has occurred (of course, if the reward is positive, she can infer that no collision has occurred, but if the reward is zero, it is not clear whether a collision has occurred or not).
-The first feedback model has been studied in a series of work where theoretical guarantees have been proved.
-The second feedback model was introduced by~\citet*{iot}, motivated by large scale IoT applications, and further studied by~\citet*{emily_multiplayer}, but for this model no theoretical guarantees have been proved.
+One may consider (at least) two possible feedback models.
+In the first model, whenever a player pulls an arm, she observes whether a collision has occurred on that arm and receives a reward.
+In the second model, the player just receives a reward without observing whether a collision has occurred.
+Of course, if the reward is positive, she can infer that no collision has occurred.
+But if the reward is zero, she cannot infer if a collision has occurred.